stephenslab/gtexresults/README.md

 In practice for GTEx data the conversion is computationally intensive and is best done on a cluster environment with [configurations to run the workflow across different nodes](https://vatlab.github.io/sos-docs/doc/documentation/Remote_Execution.html).

-## Instructions (less simple)

-*Explain briefly what software/libraries need to be installed if you prefer not to use Docker (or because you can't).*

-Software involved for MASH analysis are SFA, ExtremeDeconvolution, MOSEK, OpenMP, OpenBLAS and the GNU Scientific Library.
-Software involved for summary statistics formatting are HDF5 tools, pytables and rhdf5.
-Workflow system SoS is used to run the pipelines.
-An improved MASH implementation `mashr` is also installed.

 ## Other setup notes